GiantDole/ETH-NYC-22/README.md

 With lens we save user profiles on chain.
 Users can connect with their wallet and create a profile with lens.
 We implemented the challenge request and authentication process. (src/lens.ts)

+---

+<a name="Tatum"/></a>
+### Tatum

+Using Tatum's APIs, we get the polygon account balance for the currently logged in user.
+Exciting!